 In a cocktail shaker, combine gin, lemon juice, and simple syrup.
 Add ice and shake vigorously for 20 seconds.
 Strain into a chilled Champagne flute and top with sparkling wine.

-Curl lemon peel around a finger to create twist at least 6 inches long.
+Curl lemon peel around a finger to create a twist at least 6 inches long.
 Garnish the drink with the twist and serve immediately.

 Cheers, and enjoy!